-Incoming first-year and transfer students will be automatically registered in Cornerstone as their first Block and Rhetoric as their second Block.
+Incoming first-year and transfer students will be automatically registered in Cornerstone as their first Block and Rhetoric as their second Block and Quantitative Literacy in their third block.
 They will register for the remainder of their Blocks during the next registration period.
 Returning students select their courses online during the registration period held in the prior term.
-During this period, students meet with their Faculty Advisors to plan their academic programs for the next term and complete the registration process.
+During this period, students meet with their Academic Advisors to plan their academic programs for the next term and complete the registration process.